 How to Make Thai Chicken Curry Noodle Soup

-To make this soup start by cooking the onions until softened.
+Start by cooking the onions in a large pot or Dutch oven until softened.
 Add the green onions (just the white parts), garlic, and ginger, and cook for another minute before adding the Thai red curry paste.

 Stir in the chicken broth and water and bring to a boil.
-Poach the chicken in the broth until cooked through then remove to a cutting board until cool enough to shred.
+Once the water reaches a boil, poach the chicken in the broth until the internal temperature registers 165 degrees F. Remove the cooked chicken to a cutting board to rest until it is cool enough to shred.

 Add the lime juice, fish sauce, soy sauce, brown sugar, and coconut milk.
 Return to a low boil then reduce to a simmer and add the bok choy.
 Cook for 10-15 minutes.